AJLange/AJLange/README.md

 ### Hi there 👋

+I work at Twilio!
 Former Alexa Community Manager, Former Microsoft engineer, and former college professor at Kutztown U.
-Working on some new side projects and expanding my knowledge.
-Game, web, and chat tools!
+Working on some new side projects, expanding my knowledge, and contributing to Twilio demos.

 - 🌱 I’m currently learning: Django, AI, other things unrelated to code
 - 🔭 I’m currently working on: Twilio code
 - 😄 Pronouns: She/Her
-- 💬 Ask me about: Video Games, Cartoons, Vtubers!
+- 💬 Ask me about: Communcation, Video Games, Cartoons, Vtubers!

 <!--